 What is the best car air purifier?
 What are the features to look out for when buying a car air purifier?
-Are car air purifiers even necessary?
+Can car air purifiers reduce COVID-19 spread?
 In this article, we answer 5 of the most common questions people ask us about car air purifiers.

 1. Are Car Air Purifiers Even Necessary?

-However, if VOCs and gases from other cars’ exhaust (e.g. when sitting in a traffic jam) is what you are concerned with, then the filters in most cars won’t be able to trap them.
-For this you may want a standalone air purifier with an activated charcoal filter.
+However, if VOCs and gases from other cars’ exhaust (e.g. when sitting in a traffic jam) are what you are concerned with, then the filters in most cars won’t be able to trap them.
+For this, you may want a standalone air purifier with an activated charcoal filter.